gridersoftware/FileFormat/language.md

 ## Operators
 There is only one operator: the compare operator.

+### Compare
-### The compare operator, represented by two colons (::), allows a comparison or assignment between a file element and another value.
+The compare operator, represented by two colons (::), allows a comparison or assignment between a file element and another value.
 The other value can be a literal, the value of another file element, or the value of a #CONST directive.

 When reading a file, the compare operator will force a comparison between the value of the element on the left side of the operator